 In the mid-1900’s, the Carol Stanley Studio of New York designed ladies’ accessories like scarves and handkerchiefs, some of which were hand embroidered, often in Switzerland.
 The line was sold at fine department stores like Lord & Taylor.

-You can, incidentally, find old advertisements for Carol Stanley Studio’s hankies here and there in vintage publications.
+You can, incidentally, find old advertisements for Carol Stanley Studio’s hankies online in some vintage publications.

 The Carol Stanley hankies, depending on the type, ran anywhere from $1 – $2, which would be the equivalent, today, of about $10 – $20.